-Trusts in the ExAlt PlanTM
+Trusts in the ExAlt Plan TM

-Second Successor Successor
+Successor

-As of Dec cember 31,
+As of December

 (Dollars in thousands) 2019 2018

 Assets (carrying value) \$ 232,344 \$ 497,729

 Liabilities (carrying value) 2,515

 Maximum Exposure to Loss 335,255 520,000

 As of December 31, 2019, the maximum exposure to loss was determined as the amortized cost of the loans to the unconsolidated VIEs, any earned but unpaid fees or expenses plus any remaining potential contributions for unfunded capital commitments and cash reserve commitments.
 As of December 31, 2018, the maximum exposure to loss was determined as the amortized cost of the investment in senior beneficial interests of the unconsolidated VIEs, any earned but unpaid fees or expenses plus any remaining potential contributions for unfunded capital commitments and cash reserve commitments.